Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Auction types

 \subsubsection{First Price Sealed-Bid Auction (FPSB)}

-In an ascending sealed-bid first-price auction, IoT nodes submit sealed bids $\{b_{1}, \dots,b_{K}\}$, and the node that submits the highest bid is awarded the STFS resource slot and pays exactly bid amount to the gateway.
-Here the payment $q_{k}^{[n]}=b_{k}$ from winner node $k$ to the gateway for resource $n$ represents the amount of harnessing energy required for transmission to meet the given channel throughput threshold $\Gamma^{n,th}_{k}$ for STFS slot $n$.
+In an ascending FPSB auction, IoT nodes submit sealed bids $\mathcal{B}$, and the node that submits the highest bid is awarded the STFS resource slot $n$ and pays the exact bid amount to the gateway.
+Here the payment $q_{k}^{[n]}=b_{k}$ from winner node $k$ to the gateway for $n^{th}$ resource, represents the amount of harnessing energy required for transmission to meet the given channel throughput threshold $\Gamma^{n,th}_{k}$.
 It also reflects the fairness factor concerning the suitability of the assigned resource slot relative to the self-hypothesis, similar to the SPSB auction.
 However, based on these rules, it is evident that nodes will be disinclined to bid true valuations themselves due to receiving zero profit or surplus as explained in \eqref{Eq: surplus_equation}.
-Lower or zero surplus means the less or null power saving $\left(S_{k}\left(v_{k}^{g}\right) \rightarrow 0\right)$, and this, combined with reduced consideration for the hypotheses of neighboring devices $\left(S_{k}\left(v_{k}^{h}\right) \rightarrow 0\right)$ may negatively affect for the overall efficiency of the network.
+Lower or zero surplus means the less or null power saving $\left(S_{k}\left(v_{k}^{g}\right) \rightarrow 0\right)$, and this, combined with reduced consideration for the hypothesis of neighboring devices $\left(S_{k}\left(v_{k}^{h}\right) \rightarrow 0\right)$ may negatively affect for the overall efficiency of the network.
 Therefore, the BNE of the bidding strategy in the FPSB auction should be lower than the actual valuation $v_{k}$ of each node $k$ to make a positive profit potentially.
 To find the BNE in the FPSB auction, let's consider that each node utilizes a bidding function $\mathbf{b}$, which is strictly increasing, continuous, and differentiable for the signals in valuation.
-And, if node $k \neq k^{'}\in \mathcal{K}$ uses identical bidding strategies $b_{k}=\mathbf{b}(v_{k})$ with the aforementioned properties and valuation characteristics $v_{k}$ along a symmetric distribution, then the expected utility $\mathbb{E}\left[U_{k}(b_{k}, b_{-k}, v_{k})\right]$ of node $k$ for $n^{th}$ STFS slot, as a function of bid $b_{k}$, \eqref{Eq: expected_utility} is \footnote{The bidding vector of IoT pool except $k^{th}$ node, $b_{-k}~=~\{b_{1},\ldots, b_{k-1}, b_{k+1},\ldots, b_{K}\}$ and the losing nodes in the auction receive nothing results a null vector for utilities themselves, $S_{(k^{lose})}=\textbf{0}$.},
+And, if node $k \in \mathcal{K}$ uses identical bidding strategies $b_{k}=\mathbf{b}(v_{k})$ from valuations $v_{k}$ along a symmetric distribution, then the expected utility of node $k$ for $n^{th}$ STFS slot, as a function of bid $b_{k}$ and \eqref{Eq: expected_utility} is, \footnote{$b_{-k}=\{b_{1},\ldots, b_{k-1}, b_{k+1},\ldots, b_{K}\}$ is the bidding vector of IoT pool except $k^{th}$ node, and the losing nodes in the auction receive nothing results in a null vector for utilities themselves, $S_{(k^{lose})}=\textbf{0}$.}